Griffith J. Griffith: Career and philanthropy

+In 1882, Griffith moved to Los Angeles and purchased approximately 4000 acre of the Rancho Los Feliz Mexican land grant.
+In 1887, he married Mary Agnes Christina Mesmer (1864–1948), a daughter of early Los Angeles settler and businessman Louis Mesmer.

+On December 16, 1896, the city of Los Angeles received for use as a park 3015 acre of the rancho from Griffith and Christina, whose earlier large inheritance of property provided the financial stability for Griffith to make the donation.
+While Griffith was widely praised, Christina's role was widely ignored and even to this day she is not mentioned in signage across Griffith Park.

+Griffith called the donation "a Christmas present."
+After accepting the land, the city passed an ordinance to name the property Griffith Park, in honor of the donor.
 "It must be made a place of rest and relaxation for the masses, a resort for the rank and file, for the plain people," Griffith told the Los Angeles City Council when he donated the land.
 "I consider it my obligation to make Los Angeles a happy, cleaner, and finer city.
 I wish to pay my debt of duty in this way to the community in which I have prospered."